List of Streisand effect examples: United Kingdom

 On June 18, 2022, The Times reported claims that Boris Johnson had tried to hire his now-wife Carrie Symonds as his chief of staff when he was foreign secretary.
 Although it was published on its first printed edition, it was then swiftly removed without explanation.
 It was also mentioned on MailOnline, who rewrote the Times story in the early hours of the morning before also deleting its article without explanation or an editor's note.
 Rival newspaper The Guardian mentioned that this incident could backfire as an example of the Streisand effect.
 A few days later on June 21, 10 Downing Street said that the prime minister's special advisers asked The Times to retract the article, leading to questions about the objectivity of the editorship of the newspaper.

+On January 19, 2024, British musician Brendan Kavanagh was livestreaming a performance on a public piano at London King's Cross station when he was harassed by a group of Chinese individuals claiming to be filming an undisclosed television program.
+They stated that since they had just been filmed by him, but did not want the unreleased program to be uploaded, they demanded the deletion of segments from his livestream.
+Although they attempted to suppress the dissemination of the footage, Kavanagh did not comply; the relevant video subsequently went viral on social media, garnering millions of views and widespread public attention.

 On January 9, 2025, former Prime Minister Liz Truss sent a cease and desist letter to Prime Minister Keir Starmer demanding that he stop saying that she "crashed the economy", in reference to the aftermath of the September 2022 United Kingdom mini-budget which triggered the end of her premiership.
 The letter was then widely covered in the British media, drawing further attention to the claims that Truss had crashed the economy, which were repeated in parliament by Leader of the House of Commons Lucy Powell who stated "we won't cease and desist from telling the truth that they [the Conservatives] crashed the economy".